centiservice/mats3/README.md

 monitored on the message broker.

-If the problem was intermittent (e.g. a database was down for a while), and the error is now cleared, you can now reissue the messages by moving them from the DLQ back to the original queue, and the Mats Flow will continue as if nothing happened.
+If the problem was intermittent (e.g. a database was down for a while), and the error is now cleared, you can now reissue the messages by moving them from the DLQ back to the original queue.
+The Mats Flow will simply continue as if nothing happened - outside of a larger-than-normal latency spike!

 There is a separate project providing a Mats3-specific view of the queues, topics and DLQs on the message
 broker: [MatsBrokerMonitor](https://github.com/centiservice/matsbrokermonitor).
 With this tool, you can browse all queues (and topics), seeing their queue length and age of head message.
 You can drill into a queue (typically DLQ) and get an overview over all messages residing there, with some metadata for each message.
 You can then drill into a specific message, and get all details about it including all their metadata, as well as the state objects in the call stack, and current call DTO, and an outline of the path through the different Endpoints and Stages the mats flow has passed through up till the DLQ point.
 You can reissue messages from the DLQ back to the original queue, or delete them if they are no longer needed.
-There are hooks to provide links to the service-spanning logging system you employ, where the messageId, flowId and "traceId" of the Mats Flow is available, so that you can easily "click into" the system-wide, service-spanning logs for the specific Mats Flow in your logging system.
+There are hooks to provide links to the service-spanning logging system you employ, where the messageId, flowId and "traceId" of the Mats Flow is available, so that you can easily "click into" your system-wide, service-spanning logs for the specific Mats Flow in your logging system.

-While a Mats3 system is developed and run exceptionally distributed, any _error handling_ that must be done by humans is centralized, with very good introspection and tooling.
+While a Mats3 system is developed and run in an exceptionally distributed fashion, any _error handling_ that inevitably must be done by humans is centralized, with very good introspection and tooling.

 ### Familiar feel